 Best for wild swimming

-El Yunque National Forest, the only tropical rainforest in the US National Forest System, is a lush paradise home to rare orchids, towering ferns and countless species of wildlife, including the cogquí frog.
+El Yunque National Forest, the only tropical rainforest in the US National Forest System, is a lush paradise of rare orchids, towering ferns and countless species of wildlife, including the cogquí frog.
 The forest’s life-giving rivers, many of which are swimmable, make it a prime spot for wild swimming and adventurous river treks.

 It’s often advised to access these spots with a guided tour, as the paths may involve unstable terrain and moderate climbing.
-Island Journeys’ “El Yunque Adventure” tour includes hiking, river trekking, and stops at the waterfalls and natural pools.
-While it can accommodate ages as young as 8, the waterfall treks take a few hours and are better suited to teens and adults – even longer if you go on Saturdays – but is well worth the effort.
+Island Journeys’ El Yunque Adventure tour includes hiking, river trekking and stops at waterfalls and natural pools.
+While they can accommodate kids as young as 8, the waterfall treks take a few hours and are better suited to teens and adults – even longer if you go on Saturdays – but they are well worth the effort.

 7. Cordillera Central